 <G4> Robots begin the Match in the starting cube.
-At the beginning of a Match, each Robot must be smaller than a volume of 18" (457.2 mm) long by 18" (457.2 mm) wide by 18" (457.2 mm) tall.
+At the beginning of a Match, one Robot must be smaller than a volume of 24" long by 24" wide by 24" tall.
+The second Robot must be smaller than a volume of 15" long by 15" wide by 15" tall.
 Using Field Elements, such as the field perimeter wall, to maintain starting size is only acceptable if the Robot would still satisfy the constraints of <RE4> and pass inspection without the Field Element.
 Robots in violation of this limit will be removed from the field prior to the start of the Match, at the Head Referee's discretion.